Investment companies | Annual overview | 07 February 2023

-Figure 35 shows GCP’s dividend cover ratios on two bases – normal (IFRS) earnings cover, and an adjusted figure calculated by Marten & Co that strips out the impact of unrealised fair value adjustments to financial assets on the company’s earnings.
-The substantial increase in the unadjusted EPS coverage reflects a substantial increase in the unrealised value of GCP’s assets.
+Figure 35 shows GCP’s dividend cover ratios on two bases – normal (IFRS) earnings cover, and an adjusted figure calculated by Marten & Co that strips out the impact of unrealised fair value adjustments to financial assets on the company’s earnings, and we believe better contrasts GCP’s revenue and dividend pay-out.
+We note that the substantial increase in the unadjusted earnings per share (EPS) coverage reflects a substantial increase in the unrealised value of GCP’s assets.

 For the year ended 30 September 2022, the dividend cover based on loan interest accrued was 1.19x and cash earnings cover was 0.96x.

 The board and advisers use two other alternative performance measures, including two other measures of dividend cover.
 The first is based on loan interest accrued for the financial year (less total expenses and finance costs) and the second is a cash earnings cover calculated as the ratio of total cash received per share to the dividend per share.
 For the year ended 30 September 2022 (FY22), the dividend cover based on loan interest accrued was 1.19x (FY21: 1.13x) and cash earnings cover was 0.96x (FY21: 0.72x).
 This measure does not assume any reinvestment of loans that have been repaid in the period.

 We discussed the factors affecting the recent results on pages 23 and 24.